 Historical uses of many sites in the Bayview

-Longtime Bayview resident and Association member Dr. Raymond Tompkins has worked tirelessly to ensure the health and safety of Bayview residents.
+Longtime Bayview resident and Association member Dr. Raymond Tompkins have worked tirelessly to ensure the health and safety of Bayview residents.
 Recently, he produced a blockbuster report that chronicles historical uses of many sites throughout the community exposing long overlooked and unmitigated environmental exposures.
 To read the "Final Report of Site 1, Phase-1 to Bay Area Air Quality Management District for Grant No. 2018.152: Inter-generational Hidden Hazard Project Mapping and Volatile Organic Compound Study of the South-Central Neighborhood and Bay View Hunters Point."
 Read or download the full report ->

 Environmental Issues in the Bayview